gvwilson/shuttleworth2014/questions.md

 teaching once people are used to working out in the open, and that we'll all be better off for it.

-3. What do you want to explore?
-(Describe the innovations or questions you would like to explore during the fellowship year, max 1500 ch)
+## 3. What do you want to explore?
+(Describe the innovations or questions you would like to explore during the fellowship year)

 I want to try using off-the-shelf package managers to manage teaching materials, so that "lesson install calculus-trig-derivatives" will get